SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Troubleshooting/DIS_Troubleshooting_RetrieveInformation.md

 keywords: dis logging
 ---

-# Retrieve Information
+# Retrieving information in case a problem occurs

-When you have an issue with DIS, generally it's a good idea to gather as much information needed so that the DIS team can efficiently debug and figure out what is going wrong.
+When you encounter an issue with DIS, you should gather as much information as needed so that the DIS team can efficiently debug and figure out what is going wrong.

+To investigate the issue, they will need [basic information](#basic-information), [Visual Studio output logging](#visual-studio-output-logging), and the relevant [Visual Studio solution](#visual-studio-solution).

-## Basic Information
+## Basic information

-- DIS version: *Extensions* > *DIS* > *Settings...* > *[Info](xref:DIS_settings#info)*
+- DIS version: *Extensions* > *DIS* > *Settings* > *[Info](xref:DIS_settings#info)*

 - Visual Studio version: *Help* > *About Microsoft Visual Studio*

-Situational information:

-- DataMiner version: Only useful when you have trouble with interacting with DataMiner (publishing, DIS Inject, ...)
+- DataMiner version: Only useful when you have trouble interacting with DataMiner (publishing, DIS Inject, etc.).
+In DataMiner Cube, you can find this by clicking the user icon and selecting *About*.

-## Visual Studio Output Logging
+## Visual Studio output logging

-In Visual Studio go to the *View* menu, in there you'll find the *Output* item.
+1. In Visual Studio, go to the *View* menu.

+1. Select the *Output* item.

    This will open the [Output window of Visual Studio](https://learn.microsoft.com/en-us/visualstudio/ide/reference/output-window).

-In the dropdown you can see several output panes (e.g.: 'Build', 'Build Order', 'DIS', 'Tests', ...).
+1. In the dropdown box, select the relevant DIS items and copy the logging.

+   You can select several output panes in the dropdown box (e.g. *Build*, *Build Order*, *DIS*, *Tests*, etc.).
 Some of these come from Visual Studio, the others from extensions you have installed.

-DIS has also several of them:
+Not all of these may be shown, as they only appear when there is any logging for them.
+Several items can be selected for DIS:

    - *DIS*

    - *DIS - Validator*

    - *DIS - Plugins*

    - ...

-This list can always expand in the future, but the format stays the same: *DIS - {topic}*.
-Not all of them are visible at first as they only appear when there is any logging for them.
+   This list may expand in the future, but the format stays the same: *DIS - {topic}*.

 > [!IMPORTANT]
-> Make sure to copy paste the contents of those output panes as if e.g. exceptions occur, the stack trace can be quite long and with a screenshot this is not visible then.
-> The easiest way is to copy paste them in a text file and mention in the filename the name of the output pane.
-This way we know where the issue occurred which helps us point in the right direction.
+> Make sure to copy/paste the complete contents of the output panes, because if e.g. exceptions occur, the stack trace can be quite long, and with a screenshot not everything will be visible.
+We recommend copying the content to a text file with the same name as the output pane.
+This way, it will be clear for the DIS team where the issue occurred, which will help point their investigation in the right direction.

 ## Visual Studio Solution

-When for example an issue occurs whilst publishing or running the validator, generally it's something within the solution that is causing issues.
+When for example an issue occurs while publishing or running the validator, generally something within the solution is causing the issue.

-Having access to the solution, makes debugging the problem a lot easier.
+Make sure to include the solution in the information you provide to the DIS team, as this will make debugging the problem a lot easier.